-Dr Anna Brooks holds a BCA (management) and a PhD in Immunology and is a Research Fellow with the Maurice Wilkins Centre at the University of Auckland, New Zealand.
+Dr Anna Brooks holds a BCA (management) and a PhD in Immunology and is a Senior Research Fellow with the Maurice Wilkins Centre at the University of Auckland, New Zealand.
 She has been using flow cytometry for most of her research years, but has also been managing and enhancing the capabilities of the flow cytometry facility housed in Professor Rod Dunbar’s immunology lab (School of Biological Sciences) for the last 8 or so years.
 Anna recently launched and now directs this platform, Auckland Cytometry, as a shared resource facility for the Faculty of Science.
 In addition, Anna is currently facilitating a collaboration with Auckland Genomics to establish a pipeline for single cell transcriptomics (scRNAseq), the first of its kind in New Zealand.

 Anna is experienced in multicolour panel development, especially for the characterisation of complex cellular populations in digested human tissues.
 Anna’s current research interest lies in dissecting the heterogeneity of mesenchymal cells in human adipose tissue using both flow cytometric and proteogenomic techniques (CITEseq/scRNAseq).
 In addition, Anna is an associate investigator on an on-going international collaboration with the role of developing multicolour panels (20+ colours) to monitor immune responses for clinical trials.